BrandonHoffman/python-presentation/PITCHME.md

 ---

 - alternativly context managers are able to be defined via the contextmanager library
-- this library actually allows you to use you to define a generator which can be used as a context manager
+- this library actually allows you to define a context manager functionally using the yield statement

 ```
 import contextmanager